9/11 20 years later: New movies, TV series and documentaries examining that tragic, fateful day

 Memory Box: Echoes of 9/11 (MSNBC/Peacock)

 In the months following the attacks, eyewitnesses stepped into a small video booth to share their accounts.
-20 years later those same witnesses reflect on the tragedy and America now, available on NBC's Peacock streaming service.
+Twenty years later, those same witnesses reflect on the tragedy and on America now.
+It's available on NBC's Peacock streaming service.

 9/11: I Was There (History Channel)